Commonly asked questions and answers

 Indeed we startet in 2017 using the motto "Sample das Saarland" to motivate mainly inhabitants of the Saarland region in Germany to send us soil samples.
 Saarland is the home region of the HIPS, which is located in Saarbrücken.
 As of 2022 we ask everyone in Germany to contribute soil samples.
 In the summer of 2022 our citizenscience campaign is also part of the MS Wissenschaft exhibition.

 Microbial treasures - does that mean I can get rich?

 Short answer: No. However, the scientists at HIPS not either!
 It takes a lot of research to get from a new bacterium to a potentially applicable drug.
 This route lasts many years and it is impossible to say anything about the success prospects at the time of sampling.
-The use of soil samples, however, contributes to increasing the chances that one day an interesting active ingredient may be found, which is derived from a soil bacterium that is at home in Saarland.
+The use of soil samples, however, contributes to increasing the chances that one day an interesting active ingredient may be found, which is derived from a soil bacterium out of your garden.

 What would I get from sending a soil sample?

 Above all, the good feeling to have made an important contribution to basic scientific research.
-The microbial biodiversity of Saarland is a topic that can only be explored with the help of soil samples from as many different natural environments as possible.
+The microbial biodiversity in soil is a topic that can only be explored with the help of soil samples from as many different natural environments as possible.
 We also prepared several surprises and will reward the most exciting soil sample with a special gift...